PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_1 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 1.
 Workflow step goals.</strong> Gene Set Enrichment Analysis (GSEA) attempts to answer the question: Can alterations in sets of related genes (e.g. pathways) be inferred from the underlying changes in gene expression?
 The GSEA we will apply requires a list where each gene is assigned a unique rank from differential expression testing along with a database of candidate gene sets to test.
-The goal of this workflow step will be to obtain two reports, each describing the gene sets upregulated in either of the input sample classes.
+The goal of this workflow step will be to obtain two reports, each describing the gene sets up-regulated in either of the input sample classes.
 </div>

 ## <a href="#background" name="background">II.
 Background</a>

 A detailed description of GSEA is beyond the scope of this section.
 For a more technical explanation please refer to our [GSEA primer]({{site.baseurl}}/primers/functional_analysis/gsea/){: target="_blank"}.
 Recall that, in addition to a rank file, GSEA requires a set of candidate gene sets in the form of a gene set database file (Figure 1).
-Below we decribe a typical gene set database and provide an extremely brief overview for how GSEA operates.
+Below we describe a typical gene set database and provide an extremely brief overview for how GSEA operates.

 ### What is a 'gene set'?